 There have been rough times, and periods of relatively smooth sailing.
 But to this day, Christ has made clear to me what He wants and has given me the necessary wisdom and strength to obey Him completely.

 And I am no exception.
 If the person reading this brief essay will make the same promise to Christ, the results will be the same as in my case.

 It may be true that there are a few people who have crossed the line and Jesus no longer will help them.
 After dealing with them repeatedly to do His will, God gives them over to a final time of judgment.

 And this judgment can be severe, make no mistake!
 God is not the kindly grandfather pictured in our country today.
 God is a Spirit, and His wrath is as tremendous as His love.
 You might wish to refer to my essay, (“Dancing With the Living Dead”).

 According to the Bible, God completed His work in six days.
-Whether they were six calendar days I do not know.
-But I do believe the completed work that was finished extended to the new Jerusalem coming to earth and man being made in the image of God.
+I believe the completed work that was finished extended to the new Jerusalem coming to earth and man being made in the image of God.
 Thus God is working today, as we are being formed in the dark places of the earth, as the 139th Psalm says.

 Every detail of your life and mine was created during the sixth day.